Publications and resources

 • Advertise and view upcoming events and conferences

 This work stemmed from our April 2019 event with Tees, Esk and Wear Valley NHS Foundation Trust (TEWV).
 Within prison settings, CPA has been poorly implemented and the principles underpinning the approach have been lost.
-QNPMHS and TEWV have been working collaboratively since the beginning of last year to create a thorough and effective guidance document to help support clinicians and services with the CPA process.
+QNPMHS and TEWV have been working collaboratively to create a thorough and effective guidance document to help support clinicians and services with the CPA process.

 Purpose of the document